 When the standards of conduct regarding alcohol and drugs are violated, SMU will impose, at a minimum, the following sanctions:

 Alcohol: A minimum of a $100 fine.
 Additional sanctions will be assigned as deemed necessary by the appropriate conduct officer or conduct board.
-Additional sanctions may include, but are not limited to, notification of parents and referral to the Center for Alcohol and Drug Abuse Prevention.
+Additional sanctions may include, but are not limited to, notification of parents and referral to an Alcohol and Drug Abuse Prevention counselor in the SMU Health Center.
 (See The University Conduct Review Process section).

 Drugs (illicit): Sanctions will be imposed by the appropriate conduct officer or conduct board.
 Possible sanctions include, but are not limited to: a fine of $500, notification of parents, drug testing, suspension, or expulsion.
 (See The University Conduct Review Process section).